dynatrace-oss/barista/src/lib/table/README.md

 The `DtSort` and `dt-sort-header` are used to add sorting functionality to the table.

 To add sorting capabilities to your tables add the `dtSort` directive to the `dt-table` component.
-For each column that should be sortable by the user add `dt-sort-header` to the `dtHeaderCell`.
+For each column that should be sortable by the user add `dt-sort-header` to the `dt-header-cell`.
 The `dt-sort-header` registers itself with the id given to the `dtColumnDef` with the `DtSort` directive.

 ```html
 <dt-table ... dtSort ...>